-The difference in daily trips for the proposed land use amendment will result in 952 or 115 net new daily trips when compared to the existing land use.
+The difference in daily trips for the proposed land use amendment is 1,179 and 82 net new daily trips when compared to the existing land use.
 The Transportation Planning Division recommends ongoing coordinating efforts with the City of Jacksonville Traffic Engineer to determine if a traffic operational analysis is needed.